praneetnadella/Chess-GUI/README.md

 # ABOUT
 A player versus player chess game using the Java Graphical User Interface and its features.
 It implements basic chess moves such as proper movement, capture, and en passant.
 It also contains a chess clock on the side to keep track of time.
 Uses object-oriented programming.

+Note: Has some bugs which cause game to gitch.
+Fixed with restart.

 ## IMPROVEMENTS
  - A way to determine check and checkmate
  - Show pieces taken